 Design means getting Main Street into top physical shape and creating a safe, inviting environment for shoppers, workers, and visitors.
 It takes advantage of the visual opportunities inherent in a commercial district by directing attention to all of its physical elements: public and private buildings, storefronts, signs, public spaces, parking areas, street furniture, public art, landscaping, merchandising, window displays, and promotional materials.
 An appealing atmosphere, created through attention to all of these visual elements, conveys a positive message about the commercial district and what it has to offer.
 Design activities also include instilling good maintenance practices in the commercial district, enhancing the district’s physical appearance through the rehabilitation of historic buildings, encouraging appropriate new construction, developing sensitive design management systems, educating business and property owners about design quality, and long-term planning.

-Economic restructuring strengthens your community’s existing economic assets while diversifying its economic base.
+Economic vitality strengthens your community’s existing economic assets while diversifying its economic base.
 This is accomplished by retaining and expanding successful businesses to provide a balanced commercial mix, sharpenng the competitiveness and merchandising skills of business owners, and attracting new businesses that the market can support.
 Converting unused or underused commercial space into economically productive property also helps boost the profitability of the district.
 The goal is to build a commercial district that responds to the needs of today’s consumers.

-Coincidentally, the four points of the Main Street approach correspond with the four forces of real estate value, which are social, political, physical, and economic.
+Coincidentally, the Four Points of the Main Street Approach correspond with the four forces of real estate value, which are social, political, physical, and economic.